-This course gives you keen insights into the nature of what it means to be human, and the tools you need to help distressed clients overcome mental illness and achieve optimum well-being.
+This program gives you keen insights into the nature of what it means to be human, and the tools you need to help distressed clients overcome mental illness and achieve optimum well-being.
 It is designed for students from any discipline who work in a helping profession and is an ideal choice if you wish to enhance your skills.

 A good listener.
 A great help

 Counselling is a cross-disciplinary pathway into a career in helping people in distress.
 In counselling, clients learn about themselves and how they can make changes to improve their lives.
 This process requires you to build a dedicated helping relationship, for which you need high levels of skill, sensitivity, self-knowledge and ethical conduct.
 In contrast to some of the longer-established helping professions, counselling, as taught in this program, places greater emphasis on the creation of a therapeutic environment for the client than on specific techniques or the application of particular theoretical models.